velinovjovan/KnowIt/README.md

 # KnowIt 🤔

 **KnowIt** is a fast, fun, and challenging trivia web app designed to test your knowledge across a wide range of topics.
+With multiple game modes, vibrant visuals, and carefully curated questions, every round keeps you thinking on your feet.
+Challenge yourself, compete with friends, and discover just how much you really know — only on KnowIt!

 ---